-Following the first training week, fellows will apply their skills to a project relevant to their context and the Sustainable Development Goals (SDGs).
+Following the first training, fellows will apply their skills to a focus area or project relevant to their context.
 As described above, projects will aim to contribute to a new paradigm for Africa science.
 During the year, participants will continue to engage with the group and have access to professional support.
-The costs incurred during the workshop (training, relevant travel, meals and accommodation) will be covered by the programme.
-In March 2021, fellows will complete their projects and present them at the second in-person training, which will consist of 3 days.
+In 2024, fellows will complete their projects and present them at the second training, which will be for 3 days.

-- Applicant must possess a PhD degree or equivalent qualification;
+- Applicant should possess a PhD or equivalent qualification;

-- A faculty or a continuing research position at a research institution;
+- Be a faculty or hold a continuing research position at a research institution;

 - Active in research and teaching at an African institution of higher education or research;